mspnp/cloud-design-patterns/docs/valet-key.md

 Consider the following points when deciding how to implement this pattern:

 **Manage the validity status and period of the key**.
-If leaked or compromised the key effectively unlocks the target item and makes it available for malicious use during the validity period. <<RBC: I took out the "bearer instrument" language because this doc is the only time it's used on MSDN.
-I don't think it's necessary for understanding what's going on here.>> A key can usually be revoked or disabled, depending on how it was issued.
+If leaked or compromised, the key effectively unlocks the target item and makes it available for malicious use during the validity period.
+A key can usually be revoked or disabled, depending on how it was issued.
 Server-side policies can be changed or, the server key it was signed with can be invalidated.
 Specify a short validity period to minimize the risk of allowing unauthorized operations to take place against the data store.
 However, if the validity period is too short, the client might not be able to complete the operation before the key expires.
 Allow authorized users to renew the key before the validity period expires if multiple accesses to the protected resource are required.

 **Control the level of access the key will provide**.
 Typically, the key should allow the user to only perform the actions necessary to complete the operation, such as read-only access if the client shouldn't be able to upload data to the data store.
 For file uploads, it's common to specify a key that provides write-only permission, as well as the location and the validity period.
 It's critical to accurately specify the resource or the set of resources to which the key applies.